York-SDCNLab/Ghost-DeblurGAN/README.md

 </table>

-weights trained on the mix of gopro and yorktag coming soon
+The weights in the above table are just to illustrate the superiority of Ghost-DeblurGAN over the original deblurGAN-v2 (mobilenetV2).
+Note that to obtain the deblurring performance shown in the visual comparison, the weights trained on the mix of YorkTag and GoPro should be adopted.
+These weights are coming soon.